Plumsail/forms-docs/SharePoint/designer/controls.rst

         - Select Multiline Plain Text field in the current SharePoint List to save DataTable data to.
 It will automatically :ref:`render control<save-fieldcustomizers>` in List View.

           Alternatively create a new hidden field in editor.
 You can delete hidden fields by selecting "🖉 Manage" option in the dropdown.
+    *   - Delete
+        - Select position of delete button column in DataTable - First or Last (default).
+    *   - ReadOnly
+        - Select if DataTable can be edited or not.

 DataTable Column properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~